velociroger-pb/Mandalorion/README.md

 ## PacBio read conversion/formatting ##

-PacBio ccs reads (.fastq) have to be converted (to .fasta and .fastq, respectively) and formatted to match C3POa naming convention.
+PacBio ccs reads (.fastq) have to be converted to fasta files and formatted to match C3POa naming convention.
 Use the *convertPBcDNAreadsForMandalorion.py* script in utils/ for this purpose.

 ## PolyA tail removal

+It is best to run Mandalorion with reads that have no adapter sequences (trimmed), no polyA tails, and in 5'->3' orientation.
+By default, C3POa (v2.3.0) does trimm reads but doesn't do polyA removal and, depending on the adapters used, may not put reads in 5'->3' orientation..
-Depending on how reads are prepared (trimmed or not, polyA removed or not), the removePolyA.py script in utils/ should be used to get reads ready.
+Therefore removePolyA.py script in utils/ should be used to get both PacBio (depending on preprocessing) and R2C2 reads ready.
-The script first removes a fixed number of bases from the ends of the read and then removes the polyA tail on the 3' end of the read.
+The script first removes a fixed number of bases (can't be zero) from the ends of the read and then removes the polyA tail on the 3' end of the read.
+Depending on the polyA position it will also reorient the read in 5'->3' direction.

 ## Dependencies ##